-ANNUAL REVIEW OF Ph.D DEGREE PROGRESS
+ANNUAL REVIEW OF Ph.D.
+DEGREE PROGRESS

-Students are required to organize a brief meeting with their Advisory Committee at least once a year (by April 15) to ensure that they share a common understanding of course selections, and research activities, plans, and goals.
+Students are required to organize a meeting with their Advisory Committee at least once a year (by March 15) - more frequent meetings are encouraged - to ensure that they share a common understanding of course selections, and research activities, plans, and goals.

-To assist this process, students should provide copies of the form, duly completed, to all committee members at least 24 hours prior to this progress meeting.
-After the meeting, a PDF of the completed and signed form should be submitted to Ms. Toni Arcuri in the Graduate Services Office (room 127).
+To assist in the annual review process, students should provide copies of the form, duly completed, to all committee members at least 24 hours prior to this progress meeting.
+After the meeting, a PDF of the completed and signed form should be submitted to the Graduate Services Coordinator in the Graduate Services Office (room 107).
 Information on this form and in the summary statement of research progress will be used by the Committee on Graduate Studies to help rank students for academic awards and financial support.